-How our community
+How our community works together.

 These guidelines define how EverTrust members share medical costs.
 Understanding them helps you get the most from your membership and supports the health of our entire community.